outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - solution decomposition function
     - solution aggregation function

+  - identify attribute

+    - attributes can be reduced to 'position', implemented as a:

+      - relationship type (relative difference/importance)
+      - structure type (shape)
+      - change type (generators of difference)

+    - the structural network can frame these position differences to capture all attributes

+  - identify function

+    - a function can be reduced to a 'change unit'

+  - identify object

+    - an object has attributes/functions and is not itself either of those (for standard definition of object, even though both attributes/functions can be framed as objects)

   - after identification functions

     - import rules for selecting interfaces to solve a problem on